 - Spend time volunteering in Kiryat Malachi.

-For more information on volunteering in Israel or locally with Partnership2Gether, contact Benjamina Menashe.
+For more information on volunteering in Israel or locally, contact Benjamina Menashe.

 About Kiryat Malachi

 Kiryat Malachi is centrally located between Tel Aviv, Jerusalem and Be'er Sheva.
 It was established in 1951 by the Israeli government with new immigrants, including people from Romania, Iraq and Morocco, to supply labor to the surrounding farms.
 Approximately 22,000 residents live in the town, and more than 25 percent are immigrants from Ethiopia.
 The town has a wonderful mix of cultures and friendly caring people.
 The town faces economic challenges, as the percentage of children living in families receiving supplementary income or welfare services is more than twice the national average.